mickey13/mission-planner/README.md

 By following these steps, you'll have the necessary components installed and ready for Mission Planner development.

+#### AFT Specific Information
+The AFT software has only been tested on Windows using Visual Studio 2022.
+Support for other systems does not currently exist.

+##### To-do before compiling
+1. Open 'AFTController.cs' and set the following objects that are at the top of the file:
+   - 'bingMapsKey'
+     - This is a Bing Maps API key
+   - 'locationStart'
+     - This is a (Latitude, Longitude) pair
+  a.
+The following objects in 'AFTController.cs' are optional to change:
+     - 'zoomStart'
+       - This is the zoom level that the map will start at
+     - 'inputtedPortName'
+       - This is the port name that will be used in MAV connection
+       - Options for this are 'preset', 'TCP', 'UDP', 'WS', 'UDPCl', and 'AUTO'
+     - 'inputtedBaud'
+       - This is the baudrate that will be used in MAV connection

+##### How to use this software
+1. Upon running this application, the user will have the option to choose between using the AFT software or booting into the complete, original MissionPlanner software.
+The 'Ground' and 'Air' buttons will launch the same software, but will each assume a different MAV firmware; 'ArduRover' and 'ArduCopter2', respectively.
+2. Mouse click controls for Bing Maps control
+   - Double click on the map to create a pushpin and add the clicked position to the mission boundary.
+This first point that is added to the mission boundary will be set        as the drone's home position and its pushpin will have a different color.
+   - Left click and drag to move the map around
+   - Right click on a pushpin and drag to move a pushpin and edit the mission boundary.
+Release the right mouse button to stop editing the pushpin location and missoin          boundary
+3. To initiate the MAV connection sequence, click the button in the top right.
+4. To add a polyline to the map that represents the shortest safe path between the MAV and the home location, click the compass button in the bottom left.
+5. To switch to a video downlink from the MAV, click the button in the bottom right.
+6. Saving/loading missions
+   - Missions are saved to .json files using a custom format.
+See the 'MissionSettings' class in 'AFTController.cs' to see the structure of this format.

+##### Known/common issues & quirks
+1. Forms that contain circular selection buttons
+   - When one of these forms are created, two clicks are required to select any one selection button.
+The current belief is that the first click gives focus to the button,      and the second click is what is registered and triggers the button click event.
+2. Child form control boxes
+   - Child form control boxes appear in the software.
+This can be fixed by docking a menustrip to the parent form and settings its visibility to false (see                      'AFTMDIContainer.cs').
+But, the addition of this menustrip causes the top menu bar in 'MainV2' to not render when it ('MainV2') is instantiated.
+3. Map polygon boundary and pushpins
+   - The default anchor point for Bing Maps control pushpins are not at the point of the pushpin, where one would expect.
+This causes the pushpin and polygon boundary to        intersect in the upper left part of the pushpin and not at the point.
+It is believed that this cannot be fixed with out creating a custom pushpin.
+4. The image of the button in the top right is supposed to change based on the MAV connection status, but this is not functional.
+5. The base class System.Void cannot be designed
+   - This has been a recurring error that has blocked the ability to view/edit form designs.
+This is believed to be an internal VS issue.
+Sometimes, but not always, the following steps work to fix this:
+     1. Close all files
+     2. Clean solution
+     3. Close and reopen Visual Studio
+     4. Open solution
+     5. Rebuild Solution
+     6. Build solution

 ###### VSCode
 Currently VSCode with C# plugin is able to parse the code but cannot build.